MPC-SoK/frameworks/spdz/README.md

 ## SPDZ

-As of May 2018, SPDZ is superseded by the SCALE-MAMBA system.
-We leave this here for posterity.
+**Deprecation Notice** As of May 2018, SPDZ is superseded by the [SCALE-MAMBA](https://github.com/mpc-sok/frameworks/tree/master/scalemamba) system and [MP-SPDZ](https://github.com/mpc-sok/frameworks/tree/master/mp-spdz).
+We do not recommend using SPDZ for applications.

+SPDZ implements a the SPDZ, MASCOT, and Overdrive secure multi-party computation protocols.
+These components are all implemented separately and the user must compose them together.

-SPDZ source-code is available at https://github.com/bristolcrypto/SPDZ-2.
+SPDZ source code is available [on Github](https://github.com/bristolcrypto/SPDZ-2).

 ## Docker setup